 If a bus driver has scheduled an appointment (such as doctor or personal appointment) during their down time or between routes, they can notify the drug free program manager before the start of that business day.
+The nature of the appointment does not need to be reported.
 Otherwise, they will be committed to reporting for drug testing and will have to miss their appointment.
 D.O.T. regulations (49 CFR Part 40) states that refusal to test is to be treated as a positive result and the employee must be removed from a safety-sensitive function immediately.